Dka09228/ass1Go/README.md

-# Clothing Store
+# CZB Clothing Store

-This is a simple cloth store web application built with GoLang and MySQL.
+This is a simple clothing store web application built with GoLang and MySQL.

 ## Description

-The cloth store allows users to view a collection of clothes along with their descriptions.
+The clothing store allows users to view a collection of clothes along with their descriptions.
 Users can browse through the available clothes, view their descriptions, and write comments.

 ## Features